 Fall is officially here which means cold weather isn’t far off.
 While it’s safest to use central heating to warm your home or office, sometimes using space heaters is unavoidable.
 It’s important to select a certified space heater and use it safely if you do need to turn to a space heater in the upcoming cooler months.
 Space heaters have the potential to cause serious fire damage due to their high wattage and portability.
 According to the National Fire Protection Association (NFPA), “Space heaters account for 43 percent of U.S. Heating fires…” In other words, space heaters are one of the most dangerous tools you can use to heat your home.
-ServiceMaster Advantage compiled the following space heater guide to help you avoid a fire disaster in the Houston area while using a space heater.
+ServiceMaster Advantage compiled the following space heater guide to help you avoid a fire disaster while using a space heater.

 What to Buy